Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models: Experimental Results

-As we expect, the proposed method (``\textit{Predicted Memory}'') achieves the best performance in most metrics especially in later sessions (Session 4 and 5), showing the benefice of using automatically summarized memory.
-Besides, we also observe that using golden memory (``\textit{Gold Memory}'') gains lower BLEU and DISTINCT scores than using predicted memory (Ours).
-The potential reason is that the golden memories, e.g. ``I am trying to lose weight'' and ``I want to start running'', are fragmented and lack cohesiveness, which is sub-optimal as the LLM prompt, whereas our proposed recursively summarizing memory generation method could wisely model the long dependencies, and generate the easy-to-digest prompt for LLMs.
+To better understand the effectiveness of proposed memory mechanisms for LLMs, we employ ChatGPT as the LLM and conduct ablation studies in session 5.
+The results are shown in Table~\ref{tab:abla}.
+First, we only use the dialogue context of the current session as the input of LLMs, named ``W/O Memory''.
+As expected, the performance of the model has decreased significantly, proving the necessity of available memories from the past in a long-term conversation.
+Second, we replace the generated memory with ground truth memory, i.e., prompt ChatGPT to generate responses using golden memory and dialogue context, named ``Gt.
+Memory''.
+Interestingly, the model gains lower BLEU and F1 scores than using predicted memory (Ours).
+The potential reason is that the golden memories, e.g., ``I am trying to lose weight'' and ``I want to start running'', are fragmented and lack cohesiveness, which is sub-optimal as the LLM's prompt, whereas recursively summarizing memory generation method could wisely model the long dependencies, and generate the easy-to-digest prompt for LLMs.
+More analysis can be seen in \S\ref{sec:ana_mem} and \S\ref{sec:ana_resp}.

-\section{Analysis}

-\paragraph{Our method can produce accurate and available memory.} To verify the accuracy of automatically summarized memory, we compute the automatic metrics between predicted memory and gold memory (in Table~\ref{tab:memory}).
-As seen, the generated memory gains considerable F1 and BLEU scores in multiple sessions.
-Besides, the performance in later sessions (Sessions 4 and 5) is better than that in the early sessions (Session 2 and Session 3).
-The reason is that the ChatGPT tends to output long text and the gold memory in early sessions is very short (about 70 tokens).

-\paragraph{Our method incorporates long-term memory into the response.} To check whether the memory incorporates long-range dialogue information into response, we compare the generation using different methods.
-In Figure~\ref{fig:case}, the system said that he likes composing music and buys too many basketball shoes in the history.
-After several turns, the user refers back to these subjects.
-We find that: 1) The LLM model tends to focus on local (or closest) information even with full dialogue context; 2) Our proposed recursively summarized memory mechanism indeed integrates long-term dialogue information into generated responses; and 3) Compared to the golden memory, the generated memory is more fluent and coherent (this also explains why our method outperforms better than golden memory directly.)
+\subsection{Analysis}

+Beyond the main results and ablation study, we also aim to delve deeper into our method.
+In the following part, we would like to discuss several research questions (\textbf{RQs}): \textit{\textbf{RQ1}: What is the quality of the generated memory?} \textit{\textbf{RQ2}: What errors may occur in memory generation?} \textit{\textbf{RQ3}: Is the proposed method robust to other LLMs?} \textit{\textbf{RQ4}: Can our zero-shot method be effectively applied in few-shot scenarios?}